Truth In Savings Disclosure

 No minimum balance is required and there are no service charges on this account.

-We reserve the right to delay the availability of funds for any deposits for a time period determined at our sole discretion.
+We reserve the right to delay the availability of funds for any deposits for a time period determined at our sole discretion, subject to the Expedited Funds Availability Act of 1987, as amended and Regulation CC.

 Additional Cash Terms of Service: https://squareup.com/legal/cash-ua,

 This account only receives e-statements.
 This account is for electronic transactions only.
 No checks can be written on the account nor can non-electronic checks be deposited into the account.
 Only ACH credits will be accepted.
-Only transfers to your Cash App are allowed.
+An ATM card may be issued on the account.
+ATM deposits are not allowed.

 You must be a resident of the United States and at least 18 years of age.